WenyueDai/Solublize_Transmembrane_Protein/README.md

+# Description
+1. step0_clean.py clean and renumber pdb/cif
+2. step1_solublempnn_fix.py Use solubleMPNN to redesign transmembrane protein (non-fixed position)
+3. step2_pyrosetta_map.py Use pyrosetta to repack sequence to the input pdb
+4. Optional for future: chai-1 structural prediction

+# Instruction for new starters
-# step 1.
+## step 1.
 VScode with wsl

 1. Search for powershell, run as administrator.
 2. wsl --install #Run this to install wsl and ubuntus (default)